Generalized Hitchin systems on rational surfaces: Divisors on rational surfaces

 Again, we start by choosing any blowdown structure for $X$, and if at any step in the process we obtain a divisor with $D\cdot f<0$, we halt with the conclusion that our divisor was ineffective.
 We perform the following steps, as specified. \begin{itemize} \item[1.]
 If there exists a component $C$ of $C_\alpha$ such that $C^2,D\cdot C<0$, then replace $D$ by $D-C$, and repeat step 1. \item[2.]
 If $D\cdot e_m<0$, then replace $D$ by $D+(D\cdot e_m)e_m$ and go back to step 1. \item[3.]
 If $D$ is in the fundamental chamber, conclude that the original divisor was effective.
 Otherwise, choose the lexicographically smallest simple root such that $D\cdot \sigma<0$.
 If $\sigma$ is effective, replace $D$ by $D-\sigma$ and go back to step 1; otherwise, replace $\Gamma$ by $r_\sigma\Gamma$ and go back to step 2. \end{itemize}

-To see that this algorithm works, we note as before that $f$ is numerically effective, so any divisor with $D\cdot f$ is not effective.
+To see that this algorithm works, we note as before that $f$ is nef, so any divisor with $D\cdot f$ is not effective.
 Whenever we replace $D$ by $D-C$ in step 1, $C$ is an integral curve of negative self-intersection intersecting $D$ negatively.
 But then $D$ is effective iff $D-C$ is effective; one direction is obvious, while if $D$ is effective, then $C$ is a fixed component of $D$.
 The same argument applies in step 2, while in step 3, either $\sigma$ is irreducible (so again the argument applies) or we have $D\cdot c<0$ for some fixed component $c$ of $\sigma$.
 We must have $c^2\ge -2$, else $c$ would have been removed in step $1$; and similarly $c\ne e_m$.
 But then the classification of fixed components of effective simple roots lets us find a lexicographically smaller simple root having negative intersection with $D$.

-Since we terminate at a numerically effective divisor in the fundamental chamber, this algorithm also gives us an explicit decomposition of $D$ as a nonnegative linear combination of $C_\alpha$ and $-d$-curves.
+Since we terminate at a nef divisor in the fundamental chamber, this algorithm also gives us an explicit decomposition of $D$ as a nonnegative linear combination of $C_\alpha$ and $-d$-curves.
 In this context, we note the following.

 \begin{prop} Let $X$ be an anticanonical rational surface with $K_X^2<8$.
 Either every representative of $-K_X$ is integral, or some representative is a nonnegative linear combination of $-d$-curves with $d\ge 1$. \end{prop}